spaceskyentist/coding_setup_srshaver/README.md

 3. Right-click in the editor and choose "Run Python File in Terminal", or click the play button in the top-right.
 4. Yay!
 It works!
 (Celebration wiggle).

+## ✅ Done!
+You have now:
+- Downloaded and installed VS Code
+- Downloaded and installed Python on your computer
+- Set up Python in VS Code
+- Ran your very first python code!

 # Set up a Project and Virtual Environment (Recommended)

 ## Step 1: Create Project Folder